Home | Contact | Testimonials | Client list | Articles/links | FAQ | Newsletters | Fine art | Video site

 Frequently Asked Questions

-I see you're a member of ASMP and EP What are they?
+I see you're a member of ASMP.
+What's that?

 ASMP, the American Society of Media Photographers, if the country's largest trade association of photographers.
 It was founded in 1944 by the most prominent photojournalists of the time.
 They defined the Society's main purpose with these words: "To protect and promote the interests of photographers, whose work is primarily for publication."
-Today, ASMP is a 5,000 strong, diverse group of advertising, corporate and editorial photographers.
+Today, ASMP is a diverse group of advertising, corporate and editorial photographers.
 It's an unequaled resource for information on business practices, educating both photographers and clients alike.
-ASMP founded Mira, a stock photo agency now under the auspices of Creative Eye, an artists' cooperative.

 How do you price a job?
 What's your assignment day rate?

-I don't have any set day rates.
+I don't have set day rates.
 The creative fee depends on several factors, primarily usage, since photos are licensed for specific uses.
 Also factored in are time, complexity of the shoot, and travel.
 Generally, the more extensive media exposure a photograph receives, the higher the fee will be for producing it.
 This way, clients pay for only the usage they need.
+Fees will reflect my 46 years of corporate and editorial experience.

 How about copyright?